 A scaphoid fracture involves a break of one of the bones on the thumb side of the wrist.
 The scaphoid bone plays a role in the ability to move the wrist joint.
-When it fractures, it impairs the function of the wrist.
+There are surgical and nonsurgical treatments for these fractures.

 Scaphoid fractures can have a few causes, including falls.
 When a scaphoid fracture occurs, it interferes with a person’s ability to move their wrist joint.
 Prompt treatment can help prevent complications and promote correct healing.

 The article below provides information on scaphoid fractures, symptoms, causes, and treatment options.

 A scaphoid fracture involves a break of the scaphoid bone in the hand.
 It is one of the most common fractures of the carpal bones, accounting for 60% of carpal breaks.
 It also accounts for 11% of hand fractures.

 Healthcare professionals describe scaphoid fractures based on their location in the bone.
 The most common breaks are typically in the middle of the scaphoid bone, called the “waist.”
 Breaks can also occur at the proximal end (near the wrist) or the distal end (near the thumb).

 The scaphoid bone helps move the wrist and also affects the stability of the wrist joint.
 When the bone becomes fractured, it affects a person’s ability to fully move their wrist.